louis-tru/quark/docs/VULKAN.md

   pipelines;
 - most ordinary `GPUCanvas` commands have Vulkan implementations;
 - command submission and non-blocking completion tracking are connected;
-- the first shared Android/Linux surface, swapchain, direct Canvas rendering, submit, and present path is implemented but has not yet had runtime validation;
+- the shared Android/Linux surface, swapchain, direct Canvas rendering, submit, and present path is implemented and has been exercised on multiple Android devices;
 - CAPA is not complete.

 The readable Vulkan learning/smoke test remains `test/android/vk/`.
 It is a